MEET CHADLEY

 I know that reaching out for support can feel really challenging.

 Our society places so much value on independence and self-efficiency.
 These messages are exhausting, make it feel extra vulnerable to reach out for support, and give us the false idea that we’re supposed to be in this by ourselves.
-We’re not, and it’s pretty badass that you know you deserve better, even if that knowledge lies deep, deep down underneath the experiences that have told you otherwise for so long.
+We’re not, and it says a lot that you know you deserve better, even if that knowledge lies deep, deep down underneath the experiences that have told you otherwise for so long.

 I’ve been there, and my own experiences of discovering that I deserved better- that we all collectively deserve better- have greatly influenced my journey as a therapist.
 I believe so passionately that our greatest avenues for healing lie in human connection and affirmation of our strengths, not ‘fixing’ or diagnosing.
 I’ve experienced both sides of this coin on my own journey in therapy and tap into these experiences, both the harmful and the transformative, to inform my work with clients.
 I know that when therapy simply seeks to ‘fix’, it can often feel distant and clinical, maybe even mimicking some of the painful relationship dynamics that led us to the office in the first place.
 I’m passionate about shifting this narrative.
 By showing up with curiosity, compassion, and as my authentic and sometimes messy self, we can create a connection that truly honors your story and builds a strong foundation for healing to take place.